amanchokshi/amanchokshi/README.md

 [@unimelb](https://astro.physics.unimelb.edu.au/),
 [@astro3d](https://astro3d.org.au/) &
 [@csiro](https://www.csiro.au/en/research/technology-space/astronomy-space)
-studing the origin of the first light in our Universe.
+studying the origin of the first light in our Universe.
 Using telescopes such as the [Murichison Widefield Array](https://www.mwatelescope.org/) and the upcoming [Square Kilometer Array](https://www.skao.int/en) I attempt to detect these promodial signals